-- Highline Railroad Park is a huge hit with kids!
+19. Highline Railroad Park is a huge hit with kids.
 This park explains how rail access, beginning in 1882, helped Breckenridge grow and flourish by bringing in goods and attracting settlers.
-The C&S line was once the highest narrow-gauge railroad line in the country, chugging through the Boreas Pass, over the Continental Divide, Como, and back.

-- Edwin Carter House is a museum set up in the home of a former New Yorker who moved west for mining and became concerned about the effect the region’s growth was having on its flora and fauna.
-To expose the threat of extinction, he created a display of taxidermy (stuffed animal heads) that kids will go wild over!
-There’s no admission fee for this museum and be sure to check the website for entry dates and times.
+20. Edwin Carter House is a museum located in the home of a former New Yorker who moved west for mining and became concerned about the effect the region’s growth was having on its flora and fauna.
+To expose the threat of extinction, he created a display of taxidermy (stuffed animal heads) that kids go wild over!
+There’s no admission fee for this museum, but be sure to check the website for entry dates and times.

-- Stop in for a peek inside the Sawmill Museum.
-The sawmill was built to make usable lumber out of the area’s countless trees.
+22. Stop in for a peek inside the Sawmill Museum which memorializes the sawmill used to make lumber out of the area’s countless trees.
 The lumber was used for building schools, churches, fraternal halls, and hotels.
 The exhibit is open to all and has no admission fee.

-- Colorado is renowned for its dizzying variety of wildflowers, and you can spot many of them along the Burro Trail in White River National Forest.
+24. Colorado is renowned for its dizzying variety of wildflowers, and you can spot many of them along the Burro Trail in White River National Forest.
 The trail follows the course of a burbling stream and is considered intermediate.
-Because of their sheer abundance, the types of seasonal blooms around here are identified by their color: white, yellow, red and pink, orange, blue and purple, etc. You’ll likely spot several of each!
+The types of seasonal blooms around here are identified by their color and you’ll likely spot several of each.

-- Visit the Barney Ford House to learn about one of the founders of Colorado.
+26. Visit the Barney Ford House to learn about one of the founders of Colorado.
 Barney was born into slavery but became well-educated by his mother.
 He escaped, took the last name of Ford, and embarked on a successful career as an entrepreneur.
-He traveled widely but landed in Breckenridge, where he and his wife Julia built a grand home and remained active in civic affairs for his entire life, despite the stigma of racism.
+He traveled widely but landed in Breckenridge, where he and his wife Julia built a grand home and remained active in civic affairs for his entire life.
 This free tour is best for those with interest in civil rights or history.

-- Breckenridge Distillery Tasting Room is open daily from 11 a.m. until 5 p.m., so that you can taste their 13 locally made varieties of whiskey, plus spiced rum, gin, and aquavit.
-It’s the ideal Happy Hour destination for adults!
+29. Breckenridge Distillery Tasting Room is open daily from 11 a.m. until 5 p.m., so that you can taste their 13 locally made varieties of whiskey, plus spiced rum, gin, and aquavit.
+It’s the ideal Happy Hour destination!

-- A Victorian Tea at The William Briggle House is an excellent rainy day activity.
-It’s a great opportunity to learn about the kind of life led by the town’s most affluent women from the early 1900s when a person’s social status was all-important and maintaining certain customs was mandatory.
+31. Sipping Victorian Tea at The William Briggle House is an excellent rainy day activity.
+It’s a great opportunity to learn about the kind of life led by the town’s most affluent women from the early 1900s.
 It’s hosted by the actual Mrs. Briggles three days a week.

 BEST SKI SPOTS